NautalSmartSailing/scrum-poker-cards/README.md

 **Special** cards:
 - Help!
 I need somebody... - Need people for this task
 - Starbucks time - Let's have a break
-- No idea were I am - Don't know enough about this task
+- No idea where I am - Don't know enough about this task
 - Tsunami coming! - Task that will generate a lot of issues
 - Emergency - Could be a personal or a work emergency but the meeting has ended